 The Department of Residential Life strives to provide a safe and welcoming environment, in which students can thrive.
 The risk mitigation plan has been guided by the science and data behind the pandemic and with the safety of our students, staff and communities foremost in mind.
 The number of students allowed in MU residential halls remains the same as previous years.

-There is an expectation that all members of our community work together to keep each other safe.
-Students are required to wear face coverings on campus.
+There is an expectation that all members of our community work together to keep each other safe:

 Campus Facilities has implemented an enhanced cleaning protocol for residential facilities.
 Learn more about cleaning and disinfection protocols.

 Starting Feb.
 22, residents may request room moves online.
 Requests will be approved as space is available.
 Priority will be given to moves needed for student health, safety and accountability (including, but not limited to, isolation/quarantine, facility repairs and student conduct sanctions).

 Residential Life will be limiting or closing common space.
 When open, common areas, study rooms, house lounges and main lounges will be modified to encourage social distancing, including limiting furniture and posting occupancy limits.
 There will be no reservable space, no classroom usage and limited elevator occupancy.